“World on Fire is a moving experience: heartfelt, creative, compassionate

 drummer, began drumming at age ten.
 She is a composer and recording artist (Beauty in the Beat, All Hearts Beating); a performing artist (solo and in collaboration with other musicians and artists including the all-women’s jazz quintet, Alive!); teacher (private and group lessons) and workshop facilitator.
 She is currently the subject of the acclaimed documentary, Keeper of the Beat: A Woman’s Journey Into the Heart of Drumming, which was recently screened on national PBS stations (kobmovie.com).
 Barbara is deeply moved by the transformative and unifying possibilities that drumming provides as it crosses all borders and boundaries to connect audiences and participants heart to heart, beat by beat.

 Corey Fischer is an actor, writer and director who has been creating and performing theatre for over 50 years.
 In 1978, with Albert Greenberg and Naomi Newman, he co-founded Traveling Jewish Theatre and served the company as writer, actor and director for its 34 years of existence.
 Robert Hurwitt, then senior drama critic for the Chronicle, wrote that Fischer is “one of the Bay Area’s acting treasures.”
-In the fall of 2018 he will play Shimon Peres in the West Coast premiere of Oslo, at the Marin Theatre Company.
+In the fall of 2018 he played Shimon Peres in the West Coast premiere of Oslo, at the Marin Theatre Company.
 He is also a published writer of fiction and non-fiction, a teacher of improvisation and theatre-making and helps playwrights and performers develop new work.
 For information on Corey’s teaching and consulting, visit storypassage.com

 He is married to writer China Galland, has three adult step-children and six grandchildren.